 - Estimate the cost of property components using industry-standard cost estimating data, when actual project cost information is not available.

-It’s not enough to simply classify the assets into the appropriate categories without a thorough explanation as to why the classification decision was made.
 Our analysis will include specific citations of the legal sources that justify the classification of the assets, as well as a detailed explanation of the rationale for making such classifications.

 - Assemble the results of the asset classifications into easy-to-read tables showing how costs were allocated, how estimated costs were reconciled to actual building costs, and the proper tax life for each property component.

 We prepare a detailed, comprehensive report describing the cost segregation analysis, which includes all of the project information necessary to substantiate the classifications.
 The cost basis of each asset is justified and supported.
 Total allocated costs (i.e. materials, labor, and indirect costs) are reconciled to total actual costs.

 We will prepare the necessary tax forms to be filed with the IRS indicating your implementation of the cost segregation analysis.
 We will assist your internal staff to make sure the asset allocations are properly recorded.
 Also, we are available to represent you in the event that any of the asset classifications are questioned in a government audit.